 Peers On Wellness

 POWs receive extensive training in a variety of topics including, but not limited to: alcohol and other drugs, sexual assault and intimate partner violence, stress management, mental health, nutrition and exercise, eating disorders, sexual health, sleep hygiene, and healthy relationships.
-Peer educators learn public speaking, group facilitation, and leadership skills that enable them to provide workshops and run programs to student groups on these important topics in fun and creative ways.
-As individuals, Peer Educators may collaborate with other student leaders like RAs and Peer Mentors and with organizations like Greek Life and Athletic Teams to offer programming.
-As a group, the Health and Wellness Peer Educators work with each other to design, create, and offer events to the campus community while being supervised by professional staff members from the Health and Wellness Department at Babson.
+Peer educators learn public speaking, group facilitation, and leadership skills.
+POWs collaborate with Resident Assistants, Peer Mentors, fraternity and sorority chapters, varsity athletic teams, and other student organizations to design and facilitate events and programs for the campus community.
+They are supervised by professional staff members from the Health and Wellness Department at Babson.

 Program Structure & Time Commitment